aws-quickstart/cdk-eks-blueprints/docs/internal/readme-internal.md

 Currently it works the following way:

 - A human maintainer reviews the pr code to ensure it is not malicious
-- If the code is trusted and the maintainer wishes to run e2e tests, they comment on the pr with /do-e2e-tests ssp-amazon-eks-cdk-ci codebuild project runs in us=west-2 in an isengard account, so any visibility into the state can only occur through AWS maintainers.
+- If the code is trusted and the maintainer wishes to run e2e tests, they comment on the pr with /do-e2e-tests.
+This will trigger the build and test.
+Any visibility into the state can only occur through AWS maintainers.
-- If job succeeds, the CI bot approves the pr.
+- If job succeeds, the CI bot approves the PR.
 If it fails it requests changes.
 Details on what failed will need to be manually shared with external contributors.
-Internal contributors can look at the Codebuild logs in the Isengard account.
 - At present shapirov103, kcoleman731 and askulkarni2 have rights to invoke the bot.

 ## Publishing